pa-ulander/lecbh/README.md

 # lecbh

-**lecbh** (Let's Encrypt Certbot Helper) is a lightweight bash script that automates SSL certificate setup using Certbot on Ubuntu servers running Apache or Nginx.
+**Let's Encrypt Certbot Helper** (lecbh) is a lightweight bash script that automates SSL certificate setup using Certbot on Ubuntu servers running Apache or Nginx.

 ## Features